 About the topic

 This course starts with the basic distinctions and key concepts within the philosophy of risk.
 It then considers the question of how to evaluate risks and risk-impositions.
 In relation to this, we will investigate how and whether the standard moral theories can adequately deal with the ethical dimensions of risks and risk-impositions.
 Having discussed risk in more general terms, we then turn to a number of more specific domains where the concept of risk is important, such as the ethics of technology, bioethics, and environmental ethics.
 Which exact topics we will cover will depend on what guest lecturers will come and visit us.
-But topics are very likely to include risk-management for self-driving cars, risk and trust, and risks associated with developing neurotechnologies.
-The course will also have a professional development component.
-It will be about writing for peer-reviewed journals.
+But topics are very likely to include freedom and risk, the ethics of uncertainty, and the risks associated with developing neurotechnologies.
+The course will also have a professional development component about writing for peer-reviewed journals.

 Aim / objective